PHPCSStandards/PHPCSStandards.github.io/wiki/Advanced-Usage.md

 bar($foo,false);
 // phpcs:enable
 ```

+> Note: All `phpcs:disable` and `phpcs:enable` comments only apply to the file they are contained within.
+After the file has finished processing all sniffs are re-enabled for future files.

 > Note: Selective disabling and re-enabling of codes/sniffs/categories/standards is only available from PHP_CodeSniffer version 3.2.0 onwards.